cristian1604/backupDatabase/README.md

 - [Pexpect][Pexpect] - A Python module for controlling interactive programs in a pseudo-terminal
 - By default the binaries for dump the databases are provided on this repository (only for Linux).
 But you can set your database binaries.

-To install Pexpect simply run:
+If you have `pip`, to install Pexpect simply run:

     python -m pip install pexpect